Skip to content

 Think of your spine as the central communication highway for your nervous system.
 When the bones in your spine, particularly in your upper neck (the upper cervical area), are out of alignment, they can put pressure on nerves and disrupt communication between your brain and body.
 This interference can be a major trigger for migraines.
 Gentle, precise spinal adjustments help correct these misalignments, taking pressure off the nerves and allowing your body to function properly.
 Our focus on upper cervical chiropractic care is designed to restore this critical balance, which can be a key step in finding lasting relief.

-Releasing Muscle Tension and Correcting Posture
+Ease Muscle Tension and Improve Your Posture

 Do you carry your stress in your neck and shoulders?
 That chronic muscle tightness isn't just uncomfortable; it’s a common contributor to both tension headaches and migraines.
 When your head and neck are out of proper alignment, your muscles have to work overtime just to hold your head up, leading to constant strain.
 Chiropractic care uses specific adjustments and soft tissue therapies to release this built-up tension.
 We also help you correct your posture, which reduces the daily strain on your muscles and helps prevent the tension that can lead to a migraine attack.